Katy Perry Announces Third Season Of ‘American Idol’ With Lionel Richie and Luke Bryan On Instagram

-Katy Perry took to Instagram on Monday to announce that she would be retuning for the third season of ABC’s American Idol alongside judges Lionel Richie and Luke Bryan, who joined Perry at the judge’s table in seasons one and two of the the reboot of the popular singing competition.
+Katy Perry took to Instagram on Monday to announce that she would be returning for the third season of ABC’s American Idol alongside judges Lionel Richie and Luke Bryan, who joined Perry at the judge’s table in seasons 1 and 2 of the reboot of the popular singing competition.

-“IT’S OFFICIAL, 3RD SEASON’S A CHARM!
-Excited to get the band back together with @lionelrichie and @lukebryan ????????
-Get out there and audition y’all!
-3rd season could be your charm✨#AmericanIdolSwipe ➡ for audition info! #TheNextIdol”

-It’s been a busy few weeks for the “Never Really Over” singer, who was ordered by a Jury last week to pay $550,000 as part of a civil suit brought against Perry that claimed her 2013 hit “Dark Horse” stole its underlying beat from a popular Christian rap song, per TMZ.
+It’s been a busy few weeks for the “Never Really Over” singer, who was ordered by a jury last week to pay $550,000 as part of a civil suit brought against Perry that claimed her 2013 hit “Dark Horse” stole its underlying beat from a popular Christian rap song, per TMZ.

 Perry’s co-collaborators on “Dark Horse” were also ordered to pay up.
-Six producers on the track, which include Dr. Luke, were ordered to pay amounts between $29,000 to $253,000 per TMZ in a settlement with Christian rapper Flame that totals some $2.7 million.
-Perry’s record label Capitol Records will eat the remaining $1.2 million, per TMZ.
+Six producers on the track, which include Dr. Luke, were ordered to pay amounts between $29,000 to $253,000, per TMZ, in a settlement with Christian rapper, Flame, that totals some $2.7 million.
+Perry’s record label, Capitol Records, will eat the remaining $1.2 million, per TMZ.

-While the verdict is not the one that singer likely wanted, it shouldn’t have too big of an impact on 34-year-old, who is worth about $330 million per Wealthy Gorilla.
+While the verdict is not one that the singer likely wanted, it shouldn’t have too big of an impact on the 34-year-old, who is worth about $330 million, per Wealthy Gorilla.

-In 2017, when Perry joined the American Idol reboot, which had been canceled just one year prior by Fox after a 15 season run, it was announced that she would make some $25 million a season.
-According to Page Six, Perry’s large salary caused drama between Richie and Bryan who expected to earn similar salaries to Perry, but were offered much less.
+In 2017, when Perry joined the American Idol reboot, which had been canceled just one year prior by Fox after a 15-season run, it was announced that she would make some $25 million a season.
+According to Page Six, Perry’s large salary caused drama between Richie and Bryan, who expected to earn similar salaries to Perry but were offered much less.

-But if Perry’s Instagram post is to believed, the judges have put the salary negotiants behind them.
+But if Perry’s Instagram post is to believed, the judges have put the salary negotiations behind them.
 A video attached to the Instagram post showed a clip from the last season of American Idol, in which the three singers-turned-judges are seen holding hands and dancing.

-American Idol has produced megastar artists including season one winner Kelly Clarkson, season four winner Carrie Underwood, season three finalist Jennifer Hudson and fifth season runner-up Katharine McPhee to name a few.
+American Idol has produced megastar artists, including season 1 winner, Kelly Clarkson; season 4 winner, Carrie Underwood; season 3 finalist, Jennifer Hudson; and fifth season runner-up, Katharine McPhee, to name a few.

 In May, Perry released “Never Really Over,” to largely positive reviews.
 One review from USA Today said the song was her “best new song in years.”
 The song was the first solo Perry release since her 2017 album Witness, which was largely panned by critics, USA Today noted.